 3(15 1/2-ounce) cans chickpeas (garbanzo beans), rinsed and drained

 2 teaspoon cinnamon

 1/2 teaspoon nutmeg

 1 bunch green onions, sliced, just white bulbs

 1 cup chopped kale

-Put chickpeas in mixing bowl.
-In a small bowl combine lemon juice, olive oil, cinnamon, nutmeg, pepper and garlic.
+Put chickpeas in the mixing bowl.
+In a small bowl combine lemon juice, olive oil, cinnamon, nutmeg, pepper, and garlic.

 Add onions, pecans and cranberries, and kale to chickpeas.
 Toss lemon juice mixture with chickpeas mixture.
 Chill for four hours or more to allow flavors to combine.
 Top with microgreens before serving.